Nail Choir Administration Like A Boss!

 - For accounting purposes, there are several free platforms available.
 One of the most feature-rich and user friendly is Wave – perfect for ‘creative’ types who need something visually accessible and easy to use from the get-go.
 However, if you have somebody dedicated to the accounting side, a more robust platform such as Freshbooks (a Canadian company) or Quickbooks might be ideal.

 - Keep the lines of communication open.
 An informed choir is a happy choir, and nobody likes to arrive unprepared.
 Regular written and verbal communications will help facilitate a smooth and efficient rehearsal, performance, workshop or social, leading to a stress-free environment for both you and your members.
 A weekly newsletter or ’roundup’ of what has been covered at rehearsals (and what is scheduled for the following week), including links to signups, music downloads, announcements, etc., sent on the same day each week can be well received and appreciated by your members.
 Create a dedicated Facebook group and provide fun, post-rehearsal updates where relevant and post entertaining or informative videos on all things choir-related to maintain engagement.
+For a Facebook alternative, the free Band App is incredible for keeping in touch with groups/communities and organising a range of communication – imagine Whatsapp on steroids!

 - Plan-ahead sounds obvious, but it’s easy for us to get carried away with the creative and forget the practical side of things.
 Set yourself a timeline at the start of each season to accomplish your administrative tasks.
 It’s always good to have deadlines, and if you plan, it won’t be nearly as stressful as trying to figure it out as you go along.
 Utilise free time-planning platforms such as Ntask or Asana to help you delegate and organise important tasks colourfully and clearly.